This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 9. Mercury Glass Tablescape

 Mercury glass décor can never go out of season, and this decoration shows us why.
 The classy arrangement is held together by the subtle sheen of the glasses, neither too harsh now too subtle.
-With a bit of artful twigs placed here and there, the design is complete, without any strain involved on your end.
+With a few artful twigs placed here and there, the design is complete, without any strain involved on your end.

 10. Pomegranate Centerpieces